The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Exactly solvable models for all fundamental localization phases

-We begin by constructing exactly solvable models hosting all fundamental MEs by manipulating the generalized incommensurate zeros (GIZs) in matrix elements and the incommensurately distributed zeros (IDZs) on the shared component.
-In the presence of the QP modulation on the hopping coupling, as shown in Fig.~\ref{fig:GIZ}(a), we can anticipate the emergence of critical orbitals.
-In addition, the $\sigma_0$ component in the GIZs or the shared component breaks the chiral symmetry and indicates the existence of the MEs.
-Thus, by combining critical states and the broken chiral symmetry, we can construct a model that hosts all fundamental MEs.
-The unified Hamiltonian is given by

-This model shows how to manipulate the GIZs to introduce the critical orbitals into the system.
+The SSQP lattice model for spin-$1/2$ fermions includes several ingredients.
+First, the QP hopping or QP onsite potential of the model is considered only for fermions at one spin state, while fermions at another spin state are coupled through the uniform spin-flip transitions.
+Second, the GIZs are introduced to the hopping matrix $\Pi_j$ or the shared component of $M_j$, leading to the emergence of the critical states.
+Third, the spin-independent coupling term is applied to break chiral symmetry, such that MEs emerge.
+The Hamiltonian is taken in a generic form

-Next, we introduce an exactly solvable model that hosts MEs separating critical and extended states, with the dual counterpart hosting MEs separating critical and localized states.
-By setting $t=V_0=V_{B}=0$ and $\lambda_{0}=\lambda_{1}=\lambda$, the reduced hopping and on-site matrices become
+We first consider the exactly solvable regime that hosts MEs separating critical and extended states, with its dual counterpart hosting MEs separating critical and localized states.
+In particular, we take the condition $t=V_0=V_{B}=0$ and $\lambda_{0}=\lambda_{1}=\lambda$.
+The SSQP model [Eq.~\eqref{eq:GIZs}] has QP hopping only for the spin-down fermions, whereas the spin-up fermions are coupled through uniform spin-flip tunneling and on-site transitions.
+In this case, the coupling matrices reduce to

 Fig.~\ref{fig:GIZ}(b) left subfigure shows the model exhibits MEs separating critical and extended states at $E_c = \pm \lambda^2 / \mu$.
 For energies $E < |\lambda^2 / \mu|$, the system exhibits extended states, while for energies $E > |\lambda^2 / \mu|$, critical states are observed.
-These results cannot be obtained analytically from the original Hamiltonian because the determinant of the hopping coupling matrix is not zero, $|\Pi_{j}|=-\lambda^{2}\neq0$, and is generically not exactly solvable according to the theorem III (eq.\ref{eq:TheoremIII}).
-However, after applying the dual transformation, the corresponding dual model has the coupling matrices
+These results can be derived analytically by investigating the dual counterpart, whose coupling matrix is degenerate $|\Pi_{n}| = 0$ (Sec.~\ref{subsec:theoremII}) and is given by